noraatfedora/Minerva-docs/admin-instructions.md

 - Click "Edit user data" to change a user's data.

 ## Finding duplicates
 - To find and remove duplicate clients, you can click the "find duplicates" button.
 This will create pairs of cards, where similarly colored cards will share a similar name.
+It may take some time to load.

 # Editing user data
 - This page lets you edit user data.
 It can be accessed from the "All users page."